tobias-weiss-ai-xr/opendesk-edu/README.md

 # Architecture

-More information on openDesk's architecture can be found in our [Architecture docs](./docs/architecture.md).
+More information on openDesk's architecture can be found in our [architecture docs](./docs/architecture.md).

+# Testing

+openDesk is continously tested to ensure a high quality.
+Read how we test in openDesk in our [test concept](./docs/testing.md).

 # Permissions